lilygoose89/coco/_drafts/chiang-mais-top-coworking-spaces-rated-and-reviewed.md

 With hot desks for monthly members and drop-ins as well as private offices for small teams and startups, Punspace is a full-service coworking company.
 Each of the spaces has a different feel and vibe, but you can count on great internet, workspaces with desks and ergonomic chairs, Skype booths, and meeting rooms along with coffee and drinking water included.

 Due to its location, the original Nimman branch is quite popular, but that also makes it crowded.
-While the vibe here is great for getting work done and also meeting people, those who get distracted by a lot of nearby humans might not like this location.

-The Thae Pae branch is the largest and most spacious, with a hip warehouse-y vibe.
-Sharing the same building is a Burkta Cafe and Makerspace Thailand, a cool fabrication space where you can work with 3D printers, laser cutters and power tools.
+The Thae Pae branch is the largest and most spacious, with a hip warehouse-y vibe and it gets extra cool points for being next door to [Makerspace Thailand](https://www.facebook.com/makerspaceth/){: target="_blank"}.

 Punspace Wiang Kaew in the Old City is their newest location and our personal favorite.
 With a large grassy courtyard and trees, it feels like an oasis in the city.
 When you need a break from work you can go sit in the hammock, grab coffee and lunch at the onsite cafes or pop into the zero-waste refill store.
 Also on this campus is Chiang Mai & Co, a one-top service for SMART Visa and business-services that is an active core of Chiang Mai's startup scene.